aspose-words/Aspose.Words-Documentation/en/java/getting-started/why-aspose-words/aspose-words-or-docx4j/aspose-words-instead-of-docx4j/_index.md

 ### Installing

-You can find the information on how to install Aspose.Words for Java on the [“Installation”](/words/java/installation/) page.
+You can find the information on how to install Aspose.Words for Java on the [Installation](/words/java/installation/) page.

 ## Get Started with Aspose.Words

-After learning the [“Installation”](/words/java/installation/) page and completing the required steps, you are ready to start working with Aspose.Words.
+After learning the [Installation](/words/java/installation/) page and completing the required steps, you are ready to start working with Aspose.Words.

-Explore the [“Getting Started”](/words/java/getting-started/) section to familiarize yourself with the basic requirements and capabilities and the [“Developer Guide”](/words/java/developer-guide/) section to learn about various practical use cases – how to achieve a certain document appearance, how to apply a particular function, and so on.
+Explore the [Getting Started](/words/java/getting-started/) section to familiarize yourself with the basic requirements and capabilities and the [Developer Guide](/words/java/developer-guide/) section to learn about various practical use cases – how to achieve a certain document appearance, how to apply a particular function, and so on.

 Some use cases can be implemented using docx4j, but many of the more regular tasks are easier and faster to implement using Aspose.Words.

-Aspose.Words provides source code examples for features missing in docx4j in the [“Missing Features of Docx4j”](https://github.com/aspose-words/Aspose.Words-for-Java/releases/tag/Aspose.Words_Java_for_Docx4j-v1.0.0) section.
+Aspose.Words provides source code examples for features missing in docx4j in the [Missing Features of Docx4j](https://github.com/aspose-words/Aspose.Words-for-Java/releases/tag/Aspose.Words_Java_for_Docx4j-v1.0.0) section.

 ## Technical Support